Who and How to Forgive

 When someone apologizes for what they did to us, we should thank them for their apology and tell them we forgive them.
 Then forgive them, or else we’re guilty of lying as well as refusing to forgive.
 Remember that forgiving someone involves releasing them from all responsibility for harming us.
 In that sense, to us it’s as though they had never committed the act; our record of them is clean.

 Because we have heard the phrase so often, we can hardly say the word “forgive” without adding “and forget.”
 1 Corinthians 13:5 states love “keeps no record of wrongs,” which involves keeping track of how many wrongs the person committed.
 This doesn’t mean we must erase them from memory.
-Obviously, if we ponder any of those offenses, we’re guilty of nurturing our own sinful attitude; but that’s different than simply remembering details.
+Obviously, if we dwell on any of those offenses, we’re guilty of nurturing our own sinful attitude; but that’s different than simply remembering details.
 Amnesia is not required, but forgiveness is.

 Similarly, 1 Peter 4:8 says “love covers over a multitude of sin.”
 The image in this verse is hiding something, or preventing it from being discovered.
 When we forgive someone, we release them from all responsibility for what they did to us, which includes keeping their offense a private matter.
 Love honors the person and doesn’t dishonor them by revealing to others what they did, but also doesn’t allow what they did to damage our relationship with them.